-This SARChI research programme, launched in January 2016, is convened by Prof Cherryl Walker as Research Chair.
+This SARChI research programme, launched in January 2016, is convened by Prof Steven Robins as Interim Research Leader.
 Its central concern is to deepen our understanding of the complex web of social and environmental dynamics within which commitments to sustainable development must operate, with the arid Karoo region of South Africa as its primary research site.

 The Karoo is a compelling site through which to explore these issues, given its particular history, environment and contemporary social challenges.
 Adding to this mix are several globally networked developments that are promising major benefits locally and nationally, but also reframing established relationships to land, environment and place.
 These include the Square Kilometre Array (SKA) radio telescope, possible shale-gas mining (‘fracking’), and various renewable energy and conservation initiatives.